ASC Cohesion Processes & Residencies

-A crowdsourced poem is made from community members' reflections and actual words.
+A crowdsourced poem is made from community members' reflections and words.

 • Community members write responses to prompts, tailored according to relationships developed over site visits.